daotl/acei/spec/acei/apps.md

 #### Transition to Consensus

-Once the snapshots have all been restored, Tendermint gathers additional information necessary for bootstrapping the node (e.g. chain ID, consensus parameters, validator sets, and block headers) from the genesis file and light client RPC servers.
+Once the snapshots have all been restored, Tendermint gathers additional information necessary for bootstrapping the node (e.g. ledger ID, consensus parameters, validator sets, and block headers) from the genesis file and light client RPC servers.
 It also fetches and records the `AppVersion` from the ACEI application.

-Once the state machine has been restored and Tendermint has gathered this additional information, it transitions to block sync (if enabled) to fetch any remaining blocks up the chain head, and then transitions to regular consensus operation.
+Once the state machine has been restored and Tendermint has gathered this additional information, it transitions to block sync (if enabled) to fetch any remaining blocks up the ledger head, and then transitions to regular consensus operation.
 At this point the node operates like any other node, apart from having a truncated block history at the height of the restored snapshot.